Starlux Airlines: Business class

-The Airbus A350-900 business class cabin features 26 Collins Aerospace Elements seats in a 1-2-1 configuration that can be converted into a fully flat bed.
-The seats each features a 48.5 inch (123.2 cm) door and partition and are individually equipped with a 24-inch (61 cm) video screen.
+The Airbus A350-900 and A350-1000 business class cabins features 26 Collins Aerospace Elements seats in a 1-2-1 configuration that can be converted into a fully flat bed.
+Each seat features a 48.5 inch (123.2 cm) door and partition and are individually equipped with a 24-inch (61 cm) video screen.

 On the Airbus A330-900, the business class cabin features 28 Safran Skylounge Core seats configured in a 1-2-1 seating layout.
 The seats can be converted into fully flat beds and are each equipped with a 17.3 in 4K IFE touchscreen.

 The Airbus A321neo business class cabin has eight Collins Diamond seats in a 2-2 configuration.
 The seats are 20.19 in wide and can be converted into an 82 in fully flat bed, featuring a 15.6 in IFE touchscreen.

 Wi-Fi internet access, meals, refreshments, and amenities including noise-cancelling headphones and blankets are provided complimentary to all business class passengers.

 Premium Economy class

-Premium economy class is offered only on the Airbus A350-900, featuring 36 Recaro PL3530 seats in a 2-4-2 configuration.
+Premium economy class is offered only on the Airbus A350-900 and A350-1000, featuring 36 Recaro PL3530 seats in a 2-4-2 configuration.
 The seats feature a 40 in pitch and are individually equipped with calf rests and footrests, along with a 15.6 in IFE touchscreen monitors.

 Economy class

-The Airbus A350-900 and the Airbus A330-900 shares a similar economy class cabin featuring Recaro CL3710 seats in a 3-3-3 and 2-4-2 configuration, respectively.
+The Airbus A350-900, A350-1000, and the Airbus A330-900 all share a similar economy class cabin featuring Recaro CL3710 seats in a 3-3-3 and 2-4-2 configuration, respectively.
 The seats are each equipped with a 13.3-inch (33 cm) IFE touchscreen monitor.

 On the A321neo, the economy class cabin has 180 seats in a 3-3 configuration featuring Collins Aerospace Meridian seats.
 The seats are 18.36 in wide, each with a 10.1 in IFE touchscreen and fitted with a leather headrest.
 Meals and some amenities such as pillows and headsets are complimentary, whereas Wi-Fi internet access is provided to all economy class passengers free of charge (albeit restricted to in-flight messaging) with increased bandwidth and faster connection speeds available for an additional fee.